rafaelespinoza/logg/README.md

 }
 ```

-Versioning metadata can be added with the `Configure` function, which must be
+Versioning metadata can be added with the `Setup` function.
-invoked before the first invocation of any library function.

 ```
 {